 - If all the points/chapters make sense and are ordered correctly.

-- The language and voice are suitable for the reader and remains consistent.
+- The language and voice are suitable for the reader and remain consistent.

-- Presentation and style of the material matches.
+- Presentation and style of the material match.

 This brings me to the other form of editing you need to know about…